 - Arrow point weight (broad head only): 100 grain

-- Arrow vane: 3 inches, 2 yellow and 1 black
+- Arrow vane: 3 inches, 2 blue and 1 black

 Emerging as one of the most popular recurve bow arrows on the market today is the M.A.K Carbon Outdoor Archery Practice Hunting Arrows.
 These arrows are solid in composition and are well-made, infused with precision pure carbon made for extended durability and long lasting target practice that you can always count on.